Collective Action – round-up of the year

 For a reminder of that event, do check out the videos below.
 They're short and fun and feature well-known figures in our field.

-Keep in touch and let us know what exciting things you're doing via Twitter (@fightbribery) or an old-fashioned email to one of our team.
+Keep in touch and let us know what exciting things you're doing via Twitter (@fightbribery).